Patch Programs | Girl Scouts of Western Ohio

 No, the patch is only available as a thank-you gift from the Marketing and Communications department.

 Life isn’t always easy, but dealing with tricky emotions doesn’t have to be hard.
 Try activities from the Girl Scouts: Resilient.
 Ready.
 Strong. program to unlock a patch and strengthen your mental wellness.
 Nobody can snap their fingers and make the world all sunshine and lollipops, but you can take steps to be ready when things get tough.
-Go get ‘em, Girl Scout!
+Get ‘em, Girl Scout!

 Ready to get started?
 Download the activity guide »